RevLmt/bl-vision/README.md

 - Designed for **fast synthetic dataset creation** inside Blender
 - Outputs paired images and annotation files ready for training
 - Fully supports Blender 4.2+
+- Updates via the Blender GUI.
+Only need to install once.

 ---